-This tutorial is specific to using a very small, free but incredibly powerful utility called “fix VTS” to automatically correct internal errors on a DVD.
+This FixVTS tutorial is specific to using that very small, free but incredibly powerful utility to automatically correct internal errors on a DVD.

-If you are getting the “No Disc” error then it is more likely you have a DVD finalization problem in which case you may be better off going back to the home page of this site and going through the topics there.
+If you are getting the “No Disc” error then it is more likely you have a DVD finalization problem or similar in which case you may be better off going back to the CD, DVD, Blu-ray Disc Repair and Data Recovery page of this site and going through the topics there.

 Generally speaking the type of DVD error that Fix VTS will handle will be as a result of the reference files in the DVD (the IFO and BUP files), pointing to parts of the video files (VOB files) that are either in the wrong place or do not exist.